-At first, a vast, bustling metropolis like Chicago does not seem a likely place to find fairy tales.
+A vast, bustling metropolis like Chicago does not seem a likely place to find fairy tales.
 But there is magic everywhere, if you take the time to look for it.
-During my trip, this came in the form of a Christmas market and a visit to the Museum of Science & Industry.
-The Christmas...
+During this trip, it came in the form of a Christmas market and a visit to the Museum of Science & Industry.
+The Christmas market was...
 Continue Reading →

 Following on from the folk horror post by Bethany Scott, I have another Halloween guest post for you!
 This one was written by Kristin from Tales of Faerie.
 Kristin is a folklore and fairy tale blogger from Chicago, and she's written this post to discuss how folklore is used to manipulate children. _____________________________________________________________________ When...
 Continue Reading →